sebastian-altamirano/json-file-handler/README.md

         // The file is empty
         break;
       case 'NOT_A_JSON':
-        // The content of the file can not be read as JSON break;
+        // The content of the file can't be read as JSON break;
       case 'ENOENT':
         // The file you are trying to read doesn't exist